Practical information

 * Proof of purchase to be presented at the checkout

-Payment methods: you can make your payment on site, in cash, by bank card (except American Express), by check*, by paper holiday voucher only.
+Payment methods: you can pay on site, in cash, by bank card (except American Express), by check*, by paper holiday vouchers only.

 *upon presentation of an identity document